navtej/userscripts/interactive_orb/README.md

     └── @keyframes tm-highlight-dance
 ```

+## 🤝 Contributing

+This userscript is designed to be easily extended and customized.
+Common extension points:

+1. **Add new auto-start functions** in the designated function slots
+2. **Extend the context menu** by adding items to the `menuItems` array
+3. **Create new visual effects** by adding CSS animations
+4. **Add new utility functions** following the existing pattern
+5. **Extend the interval system** with new management features

 ## 📄 License

 This userscript is provided as-is for educational and personal use.
 Feel free to modify and distribute according to your needs.